Unidata/netcdf-c/docs/nczarr.md

 # NCZarr Introduction {#nczarr_introduction}

 Beginning with netCDF version 4.8.0, the Unidata NetCDF group has extended the netcdf-c library to provide access to cloud storage (e.g. Amazon S3 <a href="#ref_aws">[1]</a> ).

-This extension provides a mapping from a subset of the full netCDF Enhanced (aka netCDF-4) data model to a variant of the Zarr <a href="#ref_zarrv2">[4]</a> data model.
+The goal of this project is to provide maximum interoperability between the netCDF Enhanced (netcdf-4) data model and the Zarr version 2 <a href="#ref_zarrv2">[4]</a> data model.
+This is embodied in the netcdf-c library so that it is possible to use the netcdf API to read and write Zarr formatted datasets.

-The NetCDF version of this storage format is called NCZarr <a href="#ref_nczarr">[4]</a>.
+In order to better support the netcdf-4 data model, the netcdf-c library implements a limited set of extensions to the Zarr data model.
+This extended model is referred to as *NCZarr*.
+An important goal is that those extensions not interfere with reading of those extended datasets by other Zarr specification conforming implementations.
+This means that one can write a dataset using the NCZarr extensions and expect that dataset to be readable by other Zarr implementations.

+As a secondary -- but equally important -- goal, it must be possible to use the NCZarr library to read and write datasets that are pure Zarr, which means that none of the NCZarr extensions are used.
+This feature does come with some costs, namely that information contained in the netcdf-4 data model may be lost in the pure Zarr dataset.

-A note on terminology in this document.
+Notes on terminology in this document.
-1. The term "dataset" is used to refer to all of the Zarr objects constituting the meta-data and data.
+* The term "dataset" is used to refer to all of the Zarr objects constituting the meta-data and data.

-There are some important "caveats" of which to be aware when using this software.
-1. NCZarr currently is not thread-safe.
+* NCZarr currently is not thread-safe.
 So any attempt to use it with parallelism, including MPIO, is likely to fail.

 # The NCZarr Data Model {#nczarr_data_model}